Computing mixed volume and all mixed cells in quermassintegral time: Conclusions

 Memory usage problems disappear when using a sufficient number of processors, since most memory storage is local and distributed.

-Numerical instability arises when two facets are nearly parallel, or when the matrix of active constraints is nearly degenerate. \rev{This problem was solved through rigorous error bounds and} judicious use of quadruple precision arithmetic.
+Numerical instability arises when two \revc{faces} are nearly parallel, or when the matrix of active constraints is nearly degenerate.
+This problem was solved through rigorous error bounds and judicious use of quadruple precision arithmetic. \revc{ Extra precision may be required if the number of faces to visit becomes substantially larger than in the tested examples (table~\ref{table:running}).
+At this time precision is not an issue, so this is left for future implementations. }

-The random walk method \rev{for} accelerating the algorithm is a promising strategy.
+The random walk method for accelerating the algorithm is a promising strategy.
 It should be coupled with a fast mixed volume estimator (unavailable at this time) to ensure correctness of the results.
-Moreover, random graph search algorithms \rev{are} a research subject by itself.
+Moreover, random graph search algorithms are a research subject by itself.

+\rev{While the motivation of this paper was to provide good starting systems for homotopy, the numerical implementation of polyhedral homotopy continuation may require adequate mathematical machinery beyond projective spaces and unitary group action.
+See for instance \cite{Malajovich-Rojas, Malajovich-Fewspaces} on conditioning and root counting on toric varieties.
+Homotopy algorithms on toric varieties will be the subject of a future paper.}

+\revd{ \begin{note*} While this paper was under review, \ocite{Jensen} proposed a symbolic algorithm for tropical homotopy continuation, using similar but subtly different ideas.
+Preliminary experiments suggest a running time comparable to the random path method (table~\ref{table:sensitivity}), yet it is deterministic. \end{note*} }